aabel3/MST300-Project-1-Active-Directory-Domain-Services-in-Azure/setup/setup.md

    - **Virtual network:** MST300-vnet3
    - Click **"Add"**

-### Verification:
-✅ All three VNets show peering status as "Connected"
-✅ Six peering connections total (bidirectional)

----

-## Part 9: Joining VMs to Domain
+# Part 9: Joining VMs to Domain

-### Part 9.1: Configure DNS Settings
+# Part 9.1: Configure DNS Settings

 Before joining VMs to the domain, they must use the Domain Controller as their DNS server.